tasmota/mgos32-to-tasmota32/README.md

-# ⚠️ Currently some devices do fail to convert.
-Do not use ⚠️
+# ⚠️ Currently some devices fail sometimes to convert.
+Reason unknown. ⚠️
+# All Matter devices are impossible to convert !

 # Shelly convert to Tasmota